thor-harsh/Project--Hadoop-12/README.md

  **What is Apache Spark and What is Spark Streaming**?<br></br>

  Apache Spark is an open-source unified analytics engine for large-scale data processing.
-Spark provides an interface for programming clusters with implicit data parallelism and fault tolerance.
+Spark provides an interface for programming clusters with implicit data parallelism and fault tolerance.<br></br>

-Apache Spark Streaming is a scalable fault-tolerant streaming processing system that natively supports both batch and streaming workloads.
+Apache Spark Streaming is a scalable fault-tolerant streaming processing system that natively supports both batch and streaming workloads.<br></br>

 **What is Flume**?<br></br>

 Apache Flume is a distributed, reliable, and available software for efficiently collecting, aggregating, and moving large amounts of log data.
-It has a simple and flexible architecture based on streaming data flows.
+It has a simple and flexible architecture based on streaming data flows.<br></br>

 **Brief Layout of Project**<br></br>